jmichel7/VisualDiff.jl/README.md

 # Vdiff
 Visual  and  interactive  comparison  of  two  files  or directories.
-It is written   as  a   console  application   using  the   ncurses  bindings  in `TextUserInterfaces` (it is a Julia port of a Ruby app "rdelta").
+It is written  as a console  application using ncurses  (it is a  Julia port of a Ruby app "rdelta").
+It can use the ncurses bindings in `TextUserInterfaces` or in `Ncurses`.

 To start the application, you can either: